Category: Immigration Mental Health

 Individuals involved in immigration-related matters may experience significant emotional stress connected to abuse, violence, persecution, victimization, instability, family separation, relocation concerns, chronic uncertainty, or fear about the future.

-Some individuals have experienced trauma before arriving in the United States, while others experience emotional hardship related to ongoing legal uncertainty, fear of separation, or stress affecting family stability and daily functioning.
+Some individuals experienced trauma before arriving in the United States.
+Others experience emotional hardship related to ongoing legal uncertainty, fear of separation, or stress affecting family stability and daily functioning.
+In many cases, both past trauma and current immigration stress interact.

-Trauma responses may continue long after the original events have occurred, particularly when ongoing stress or reminders continue activating the nervous system.
+Trauma responses may continue long after the original events have occurred, particularly when ongoing stress, reminders, legal interviews, court proceedings, or fear of removal continue activating the nervous system.

 Common Trauma Responses